Intro

 I’ve had my composites break within the 30-day limit, while others have lasted over two years.

-Keep in mind that the shaft or blade can incur damage not only from puck usage, but slashes and battles with opposing players.
+Keep in mind that the shaft or blade can incur damage not only from puck usage, but slashes and face-off battles and standard wear-and-tear.

 Because composite shafts are hollow inside, you can sometimes feel the shock resonate from the stick to your hands.